smaya-a/pythagorean/index.markdown

 # Credits and Acknowledgments

-Our deepest gratitude to Professor Dorotta Dutsch and Professor Annie Lamar for providing us with these texts Please thank your clients, as well as anyone else you would like to thank for their assistance in making this edition.
+Our deepest gratitude to Professor Dorota Dutsch and Professor Annie Lamar for providing us with these texts and for their guidance.

-# Optional: Author Biography

-If you wish to include short bios of yourselves as authors, please put them here.
-This is optional.

 # About MinDoc 1.0